Tennis-Del Potro close to retirement as injuries take their toll | Sports-Games

 Tennis-Del Potro close to retirement as injuries take their toll

 Argentine tennis player Juan Martin Del Potro is considering an imminent retirement from the sport, saying recurring injuries mean two tournaments in Argentina and Brazil this month will "possibly" be his last.
-"This is one of the hardest messages I've ever had to face up to and communicate," Del Potro told reporters in Buenos Aires on Saturday.
+"This is one of the hardest messages I've ever had to face up to and communicate," the 33-year-old told reporters in Buenos Aires on Saturday.

+Argentine tennis player Juan Martin Del Potro is considering an imminent retirement from the sport, saying recurring injuries mean two tournaments in Argentina and Brazil this month will "possibly" be his last.

 Del Potro will face countryman Federico Delbonis in his first match in Buenos Aires on Tuesday.
 The Rio de Janeiro Open begins on Feb.
 12.